Baby Clothes Organisation: 14 Simple Tips for Busy Parents

 These genius ideas will help you keep your baby's nursery neat and organised.
 Not only will it look so much better, but it will also make your life a lot easier!
-We've compiled these tips with busy parents in mind so there's nothing too complicated or time-consuming.
+We've compiled these tips with busy parents in mind, so there's nothing too complicated or time-consuming.

-#1 - Organize baby clothes into hanging and folding groups
+#1: Organise baby clothes into hanging and folding groups

 baby clothes hanging in wardrobe

-There are two basic ways to store clothes in your baby's nursery - folded in dresser drawers and storage boxes or hanging up in a wardrobe or closet.
+There are two basic ways to store clothes in your baby's nursery: folded in dresser drawers and storage boxes or hanging up in a wardrobe or closet.
 Assess how much hanging space you have and how much room there is in the drawers.
 Then, divide all the clothes into two piles so that you know that they will fit into each space.

 In general, you would hang up cute outfits that you save for special occasions, matching outfits, warm coats, dresses and jackets on a rail.
 Whereas bodysuits, socks, pants, pyjamas and t-shirts would be folded in drawers.

-#2 - Organize baby clothes by category
+#2: Organise baby clothes by category

-So, look at your two piles of clothes and put all the long sleeve onesies together, all the hats together, all the socks together and so on.
+So, look at your two piles of clothes and put all the long-sleeve onesies together, all the hats together, all the socks together, and so on.

-#3 - Organize baby clothes by size
+#3: Organise baby clothes by size

-#4 - Allocate drawers and hanging space
+#4: Allocate drawers and hanging space

 folded baby clothes

-#5 - Use drawer dividers
+#5: Use drawer dividers

 Baby clothing is quite small!
 So it tends to take up very little space and therefore moves around inside drawers.
 Drawer dividers are worth their weight in gold to stop everything from getting into a big muddle.
-You can even make your own dividers to organize baby clothes using plain cardboard or using old cardboard boxes.
+You can even make your own dividers to organise baby clothes using plain cardboard or old cardboard boxes.

-Baby socks, baby tights and tiny shoes will be so much easier to find if drawers are organised with dividers.
+Baby socks, baby tights, and tiny shoes will be so much easier to find if drawers are organised with dividers.

-#6 - Label the storage spaces
+#6: Label the storage spaces

-Tired parents will always forget where things are in their baby's dresser so don't be afraid to label things, especially in those crazy early days.
+Tired parents will always forget where things are in their baby's dresser, so don't be afraid to label things, especially in those crazy early days.
 You could make colourful labels and stick them to the closet door or on the front of drawers.

-#7 - Store clothes you don't need right now somewhere else
+#7: Store clothes you don't need right now somewhere else

 storage basket under chair

 The logistical problem is that you end up with a collection of baby clothes in a range of sizes and for a variety of seasons.
 Some of them may not be suitable for your little one for six months or even more!
-These need to be sorted into sizes and stored in labelled containers such as plastic bins that can be stored under a bed or cot.
+These need to be sorted into sizes and stored in labelled containers, such as plastic bins that can be stored under a bed or cot.

-#8 Add more rails
+#8: Add more rails

 The great thing about baby clothes is that they are not very long.
 This means that you can add an additional rail below a regular clothes rail in a closet or wardrobe and get double the storage space.